 Arrangements may be considered for students who withdraw and cannot pay their account balance in full.
 They should pursue financing from outside sources such as family, friends, or a lending institution.

 In order to avoid referring the account to a collection agency, Allen College will, as a last resort, accept monthly payments.
 The minimum monthly payment is 20% of the total balance, but not less than $50 and the balance must be paid in full within six months.
 A written agreement must be signed and dated.
 Missing a single payment is grounds for cancellation of the arrangements and referral to a collection agency.
 These arrangements may not be a cure for the delinquency and Allen College transcripts may still be held until the outstanding balance is paid in full.

 Refunds that are a result of dropping courses will be issued per the guidelines outlined in the student handbook.

 Refund checks will be processed weekly for students with a credit account balance resulting from financial aid payments, scholarships, or adjustments to tuition and/or fees.
-Refunds are mailed to the student's billing address on file with the Student Services Office.
+Refunds are mailed to the student's billing address on file with the Office of Enrollment Management.
 PLUS loan refunds will be mailed to the parent originating the loan unless written authorization releasing the funds to the student has been made and is on file in the Student Financial Services Office.